-I found my passion in People & Culture and have gained several years of experience in talent acquisition & management, development & performance management, accompanying change, and business partnering along the employee life cycle.
+I found my passion in People & Culture and have gained several years of experience in guiding indidviduals and organizations through every stage of the employee life cycle.
 I am feeling comfortable especially in fast-paced and dynamic environments.
 I am passionate about creating the best experience for candidates and employees.
-I can help you finding the right approach in recruiting and along the employee life cycle.
+I can help you finding the right approach along the employee life cycle (onboarding process, recruitment, development, retention, etc.).
 Since I value a balanced life, mindfulness is a successful key for me.
-I am happy to share insight to guide you to your way of happiness.
+With a focus on fostering balanced and fulfilling environments, I am deeply invested in stress management, time management and mindfulness.
+I believe that a well-balanced life is crucial for both personal well-being and professional success.
+I am keen to understand the unique needs and challenges of each individual and organization, offering tailored advice and strategies.
+Whether you are navigating career transitions, seeking to improve workplace dynamics, or stiving for a better work-life-balance, I am here to provide the guidance and support you need.

 My Mentoring Topics